matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ```

 ### `PUT /_matrix/federation/v1/send_knock/{roomId}/{eventId}`
-Submits a signed knock event to the resident server for it to accept into the
+Submits a signed knock event to the resident homeserver for it to accept into
-room's graph.
+the room's graph.
 Note that event format may differ between room versions.

 Request format: